iVis-at-Bilkent/software-artifact-analyzer/README.md

 ⚠️ **Note:** To use this tool with your own data, you must create a free Neo4j account and use the **Neo4j Desktop Community Edition**.
 No paid subscription is required.

-[1] Lara Merdol, Eray Tüzün and Ugur Dogrusoz, "SAA: a framework for improving the software development process via visualization-based software analytics", under review, 2024.
+[1] Lara Merdol, Eray Tüzün and Ugur Dogrusoz, ["SAA: a framework for improving the software development process via visualization-based software analytics"](https://doi.org/10.1016/j.jss.2025.112589), Journal of Systems and Software, vol. 231, pp. 112589, 2026.

 ## License